Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 * Altered query macros to remove "selected"
 * Fixed multiattack macro to not display all the data
+* Add Range to melee weapons for thrown weapons

 **August 17th 2015**